INSERT INTO

 INSERT INTO...SELECT

-query specifies columns in the source_table
+SELECT query specifies columns in the source_table, the

-columns must precisely match those in the destination_table
+columns must precisely match those in the destination_table.

 Synopsis